dhtml/webkit/README.md

  * It allows modification of the main browser component in terms of look and feel.
  * It allows changing of the default icon of the phpbrowserbox icon when application is started.

+If you looking for the main phpbrowserbox binary, please [check here](https://github.com/dhtml/phpbrowserbox).

 ## Installation and Usage